-- Enrich the catalog with services and data; - Federate discovery and delivery of books, journals, and journal articles; - Link the user to full text whenever possible; - For items that cannot be delivered instantly, offer a range of unmediated, quick delivery options; - Push library metadata and links out to course Web pages and portals; - Take advantage of e-commerce functions to serve non-members of the library community.
+- Enrich the catalog with services and data; - Federate discovery and delivery of books, journals, and journal articles; - Link the user to full-text whenever possible; - For items that cannot be delivered instantly, offer a range of unmediated, quick delivery options; - Push library metadata and links out to course Web pages and portals; - Take advantage of e-commerce functions to serve non-members of the library community.

-Dempsey (2005a, 2005b) calls this era as the "Amazoogle" age and emphasizes that libraries should provide networked access to information sources and services as much as Amazon or Google does.
+Dempsey [6] calls this era as the "Amazoogle" age and emphasizes that libraries should provide networked access to information sources and services as much as Amazon or Google does.
 The Amazoogle approach provides both centralization and distribution from the users' point of view.
 For example, users can perform a single search on the Open WorldCat catalog, developed by OCLC in cooperation with Google, and locate which OCLC member libraries throughout the world own the requested source(s).
 The prerequisite for this is that libraries need to move their records to the Open WorldCat catalog so that their metadata will be exposed to major search engines.
-Although the Open WorldCat is open to all libraries worldwide, very few Turkish university libraries actually took advantage of this opportunity.
-Open WorldCat lists the records of Turkish libraries only if they used OCLC for "copy cataloging".
-Yet, sources originally cataloged by, and probably available only through, the Turkish libraries are not listed.
 The Google and Yahoo! search engines also list the records of OCLC member libraries through what is called the "Find in a Library" feature.
 Therefore, one way to make millions of Google and Yahoo! users aware of what your library can offer is to add your records to OCLC's Open WorldCat catalog.

 On the other hand, the Amazoogle approach requires not only metadata but also the full-texts of information sources to be available through the World Wide Web.
-The OAI-PMH compatible metadata of libraries can be harvested by the crawlers of search engines such as Google Scholar or OAIster, and the full-texts of those sources can be accessed via the OpenURL standard.
-Currently, more than 100 libraries opened their collections and databases to the crawlers of Google Scholar (scholar.google.com), thereby opening their resources to potentially a much wider user group (Tonta, 2006).
+The OAI-PMH4 compatible metadata of libraries can be harvested by the crawlers of search engines such as Google Scholar or OAIster, and the full-texts of those sources can be accessed via the OpenURL5 standard.
+Currently, more than 100 libraries opened their collections and databases to the crawlers of Google Scholar (scholar.google.com), thereby opening their resources to potentially a much wider user group [29].
 Similarly, Google's Book Search (books.google.com), developed in cooperation with publishers as well as some large US libraries, offers full-text search on books.

-As Friedman emphasized, it is exciting to think of all the knowledge centers in the world connected to the Internet.
+It is exciting to think of all the knowledge centers in the world connected to the Internet, as Friedman emphasized.
 Yet, apart from some innovative applications, not all libraries are connected into, nor are their contents accessible through, a global network.
 Moreover, various services offered by libraries also need to be accessible through the network.
-With reference to Friedman's "flat world", Dempsey (2005c) describes the transfer of library resources and services to the World Wide Web as "flattening the library and turning it inside out".
+With reference to Friedman's "flat world", Dempsey [7] describes the transfer of library resources and services to the World Wide Web as "flattening the library and turning it inside out".

-Inside Out Library
+6. Inside out Library